tyhopp/prpl/docs/content/faq.md

 You can however define your own template syntax via the [`templateRegex`](/api#options) option.

-## Why does diffing happen in the main tag instead of the body tag?
+## Why does diffing happen in main instead of body?

 Diffing within `<main>` instead of `<body>` allows part of the DOM to be persisted between page renders.
 This is useful if you want to persist elements like `<script>` or `<nav>`.